tarasowski/docker-swarm/README.md

 You can specify an overlay network for your services.
 The swarm manager automatically assigns addresses to the containers on the overlay network when it initializes or updates the application.

-Service discovery
+## Service discovery

-Swarm manager nodes assign each service in the swarm a unique DNS name and load balance running containers.
-You can query every container running in the swarm through a DNS server embedded in the swarm.
+Swarm manager nodes assign each service in the swarm a **unique DNS name** and **load balance running containers**.
+You can **query every container running in the swarm through a DNS server** embedded in the swarm.
 Load balancing

-You can expose the ports for services to an external load balancer.
+You can **expose the ports for services to an external load balancer**.
 Internally, the swarm lets you specify how to distribute service containers between nodes.

-Secure by default
+## Secure by default

-Each node in the swarm enforces TLS mutual authentication and encryption to secure communications between itself and all other nodes.
+Each node in the swarm enforces TLS mutual authentication and encryption to **secure communications between itself and all other nodes**.
 You have the option to use self-signed root certificates or certificates from a custom root CA.

-Rolling updates
+## Rolling updates

 At rollout time you can apply service updates to nodes incrementally.
-The swarm manager lets you control the delay between service deployment to different sets of nodes.
-If anything goes wrong, you can roll back to a previous version of the service.
+The swarm manager lets you control the delay between service deployment to different sets of nodes. **If anything goes wrong, you can roll back to a previous version of the service.**
-What's next?

-    Learn Swarm mode key concepts.
-    Get started with the Swarm mode tutorial.
-    Explore Swarm mode CLI commands
-        swarm init
-        swarm join
-        service create
-        service inspect
-        service ls
-        service rm
-        service scale
-        service ps
-        service update